- Start date: September or January

 Classes are delivered using the MyPlace online teaching environment hosted by the University of Strathclyde.

 You’ll learn through video lectures, interactive sessions, independent reading of articles and texts and discussion forums.

-On average you'll study five hours of online material per week plus additional self-study.
-You’ll also have regular assistance from dedicated tutors who will interact and communicate with you through online forums and email.
+On average, you'll study five hours of online material per module per week, plus additional self-study.
+You’ll also have regular assistance from dedicated tutors who'll interact and communicate with you through online forums and email.

 You'll be part of a community of students working collaboratively to share and enhance learning.

 All assessment will be undertaken online.
 The assessment will take the form of large-scale projects where you’ll be asked to demonstrate your knowledge on a real-world data set.
 Projects will involve writing code, interpreting statistical outputs, and producing a report, or presentation outlining the findings from your analysis.
 Group work may be undertaken in some classes.

 Minimum second-class (2:2) Honours degree or international equivalent.

 Mathematical training to A Level or equivalent standard.